ORGANISATION AND CONTACTS

 The trustees meet quarterly for formal business, but meet informally on several occasions through the year on work days and to run events.

 The "Friends" of the Green number about 32 local people who help with its maintenance and with events.
 Once a year for a fortnight they each keep the Green clear of litter and weeds, clean the seats, etc, and fill the bird feeders.

 It would not be possible to keep up with the garden maintenance without the help of Kevin the

 gardener who works on alternate Fridays from March to October.
 We are very grateful that funding

 for the gardener is provided by an annual grant from Morpeth Town Council.

 All other costs are met by fund -raising events and applications to various funding organisations, notably the Lottery Fund.
 Each year in January a management plan is put together to set out the projects for the year and the work to be done.

 The busiest time, apart from around event days, is in the autumn when the trustees get stuck into the annual clean-up.
 Periodically, this involves not only leaf clearing, but also pruning and coppicing on an increasingly large scale as the garden matures.

 Twice a year the secretary sends out a newsletter to the Friends to keep them in touch with developments.
-A copy of the latest edition can be downloaded via the Events page.

 If you would like to become a Friend of the Green or find out more about the Green you can contact Rod Mathieson at email@example.com or on 01670 515533.